How to Calculate Average Acceleration: A thorough look

 Example 2: Acceleration in Opposite Directions

 A ball is thrown vertically upward with an initial velocity of 15 m/s.
-At its highest point, its velocity is 0 m/s.
-If it takes 1.5 seconds to reach its highest point, calculate its average acceleration.
+Also, at its highest point, its velocity is 0 m/s.
+Here's the thing — if it takes 1.
+5 seconds to reach its highest point, calculate its average acceleration.

 The ball's average acceleration is -10 m/s², indicating that the acceleration is downward (due to gravity).